Computers and Electronics

 I am an Electrical and Computer Engineer with 6 years of industry experience in PCB (PWB) layout, CCA design/build/test, and embedded systems.
 Additionally, I am also an Adjunct Professor teaching circuit design.

-SoC design, analog circuit design, digital circuit design, Verilog, VHDL, RTL, ASIC, FPGA, Cadence, TCL, Perl, Python, Synopsis, SPICE, MATLAB, Eagle CAD, Altium, DxDesigner, PADS, VLSI, SOC, CMOS, ARM, DSP, embedded systems, UART, C, C++, Java, Linux, Agile, Scrum, Fusion
+SoC design, analog circuit design, digital circuit design, Verilog, VHDL, RTL, ASIC, FPGA, Cadence, TCL, Perl, Python, Synopsys, SPICE, MATLAB, Eagle CAD, Altium, DxDesigner, PADS, VLSI, SOC, CMOS, ARM, DSP, embedded systems, UART, C, C++, Java, Linux, Agile, Scrum, Fusion

 Intel Corporation, SoC Design Engineer, Hillsboro, OR May 2019 to Present